researchart/patterns/standards/datascience.md

 ## Application

 This standard applies to studies that primarily analyze existing **software engineering artifacts**, defined as ``tangible by-products produced during the development of software'' [6].
-Note that there are very kinds of such by-products incuding (but not limited to social metrics, descriptions of code, etc).
+Note that there are very kinds of such by-products including (but not limited to social metrics, descriptions of code, etc).

 ## Specific Attributes

-### Essentiall
+### Essential

 - Discusses motivation.
-What claims are being investigated, why is it useful/timely to explore this  problem and/or analysis method?
+What claims are being investigated, why is it useful/timely to explore this  problem and/or data-scientific analysis method?
-- Discusses methods;  how and why the data was selected
+- Discusses data selection methods; e.g., discusses how and why the data was selected and what feature engineering approaches and transformations were applied
 - Discusse how the data was  pre-processed, filtered, and categorized
 - Discusses what (and why) prior work was selected as for the purposes of baseline comparisons.
-- Presents the experimental rig; e.g. a dipiction and/or alggorithm pusedocode.
+- Presents the experimental rig; e.g. a depiction and/or algorithm pseudocode.
 - Discusses the computing infrastructure used for running experiments (hardware and software), including GPU/CPU models; amount of memory; operating system; names and versions of relevant software libraries and frameworks.
-- Motivates which partricular kinds of  statistics were used to analsis the experimentao results   (descriptive or otherwise)
+- Motivates which particular kinds of  statistics were used to analyse the experimental results   (descriptive or otherwise)
 - Automated or manual heuristics used in this process must be documented.
 - Describes the evaluation metrics used (and explains the motivation for choosing these metrics).
 - Analysis of results goes beyond single-dimensional summaries of performance (e.g., average; median) to include measures of variation, confidence, or other distributional information.
-- Describes related work.
-- Discusses threats to validity identifying contstruct validity and limitations or technical assumptions (using an appropriate framework either using common standards [7] or a threat to validity appropriate to this study).
+- Discusses threats to validity identifying construct validity and limitations or technical assumptions (using an appropriate framework either using common standards [7] or a threat to validity appropriate to this study).

 ### Desirable